Trufi/dust-search/README.md

 # DustFinder

-A tiny project that help to find dust on your phone screen.
+A tiny project that helps to find dust on your phone screen.

 [Demo](https://trufi.art/dust-finder/)